 Recycling, we’re into it.
 But are we doing it right?
 Learn how to recycle your fragrance and beauty products.

-If you don’t recycle already, then now is a good time to start.
+EDITED: 23/09/2020.
+It’s National Recycle Week, so if you don’t recycle already, then now is a good time to start.
 We don’t need to mention the elephant in every room which is the fact that the planet is being destroyed and that in doing this we are letting down the greatest gift to our world that is David Attenborough.
-So, if you aren’t already on top of how to organise your waste, then you really should think about doing so.
-If you lack knowledge on what goes where and what can and can’t be recycled, then we’re here to help with how to recycle your fragrance and beauty products.
+This year has prominently shown us that we, as a nation, as a world, and as individuals, need to be serious about looking after the the planet we live on.
+So, if you aren’t already on top of how to organise your beauty waste, then you really should think about doing so.
+If you lack knowledge on what goes where, or what can and can’t be recycled, then we’re here to help with how to recycle your fragrance and beauty products.

 The bottles that your shampoo and conditioners come in are very much recyclable, but only as long as they’re empty.
 You need to clean them out so that any remains of product are gone.
 If you have any of the product left that you aren’t planning on using, don’t pour them down the sink.
 Instead, simply empty them into your normal bin.
 Unless the bottles have trigger or pump lids on them, then they can be left on and also recycled.
 Yay!

 Unfortunately, if those shampoo and conditioner bottles have pump lids, they cannot be recycled.
 These will need to go into your normal bin.
 This also goes for any pumps that come on foundations, primers, or any other beauty products that you’re pumping out!